Alcidespb24/RAG/output.md

 The National Provider System (NPS) shall do the following:

-1. Assign a single, unique NPI to a health care provider, provided that—
+(a) Assign a single, unique NPI to a health care provider, provided that—

-2. 1.
-The NPS may assign an NPI to a subpart of a health care provider in accordance with paragraph (g); and
+- (1) The NPS may assign an NPI to a subpart of a health care provider in accordance with paragraph (g); and
-2. The Secretary has sufficient information to permit the assignment to be made.
+- (2) The Secretary has sufficient information to permit the assignment to be made.

-Collect and maintain information about each health care provider.
+(b) Collect and maintain information about each health care provider.

-[69 FR 3468, Jan.
-23, 2004, as amended at 77 FR 54719, Sept.
-5, 2012]
+39

 HIPAA Administrative Simplification Regulation Text March 2013